Matthew-Hsu/PiPass/README.md

 # Future Features
 I want to expand the functionality of PiPass by adding the following:

-* PiPass TBD: I am looking for suggestions, but I cannot guarantee that I will implement a requested feature.
 * Borrowing a Raspberry Pi Model B and Raspberry Pi Model B+ for an expanded list of pre-made images.
+* I am always looking for suggestions, but I cannot guarantee that I will implement a requested feature.
+I will try my best though!

 # Support
 If you have any problems with PiPass, please let me know through my GitHub.
 I will do my best to help you out.
 Thanks for trying out PiPass!